Jozdien/AI-For-Dummies/Week II/README.md

 ![Depth 1 Tree](https://i.imgur.com/7tsb5b1.png)

 This, for example, is a simple decision tree that a computer can infer from data (the actual values will of course depend on the dataset itself).
 Creating it could be as simple as taking the average values of houses with two or less bedrooms, and houses with more than two bedrooms.

 The computer uses the data to decide how to break the houses into two groups, and also to determine the predicted price in each group.
 This process is called **training**, and the data used for this is **training data**.

 But here's a problem: remember that overfitting we mentioned last time?
-(If you don't remember, it's when a model trains too well on the data, and becomes very accurate for points in that data, but less accurate for new data)  Well, the problem persists.
+(If you don't remember and are too lazy to go back and see, it's when a model trains too well on the data, and becomes very accurate for points in that data, but less accurate for new data)  Well, the problem persists.
 The solution here, is the standard practice of dividing the dataset into two sections: the **training data**, and the **testing data**.
 Now, we train the model only on the first section of data, and test it on the second, which it hasn't seen before.
 If it performs poorly, we retrain it (again on only the first section) with new parameters to try and minimize its inaccuracies.

 But we're getting ahead of ourselves.
 For now, we'll deal with only training data.
 Let's go back to looking at that tree.